Robert P. Black

-Robert P. Black (born 1927), a native of Hickman, Kentucky, was the fifth president (1973–1992) of the Federal Reserve Bank of Richmond, the headquarters of the Fifth District of the Federal Reserve System.
+Robert P. Black (December 21, 1927 – December 5, 2024) was an American economist who was the fifth president (1973–1992) of the Federal Reserve Bank of Richmond, the headquarters of the Fifth District of the Federal Reserve System.
 He was preceded in that position by Aubrey N. Heflin and succeeded by J. Alfred Broaddus (1993–2004) and Jeffrey Lacker (August 1, 2004 – April 4, 2017).

 Education and teaching

 After cutting short his initial studies at the University of Virginia and serving in the United States Army, Black returned to UVA and earned a bachelor's degree, master's degree, and doctorate in economics.
 In 1955 he taught for one year at the University of Tennessee.
 He completed his Ph.D. dissertation in 1954 after beginning his work at the Richmond Federal Reserve Bank.